statamic/docs/content/collections/docs/upgrade-guide.md

 We've taken the lessons learned from years of work on Statamic v2 and updated our philosophy-level approach to flat file content management.
 These principles guide many of the changes &mdash; breaking and otherwise &mdash; you'll find in Statamic v3.

 We don't break things for the fun of it.
-We hope that understanding these philosophies will help defuse any frustration you may encounter when faced with needing to relearn something fundamental.
+We hope understanding these philosophies will help defuse any frustration you may encounter when faced with needing to relearn something fundamental.

 ### Git changes should be as small and discrete as possible

-Wherever reasonable and possible, we will opt for patterns that result in smaller git changes, especially avoiding filename changes.
-Filename changes cause a `delete` and an `add` in your git history.
+Wherever reasonable and possible, we will opt for patterns resulting in smaller git changes, especially those avoiding filename changes.
+Filename changes cause a messy `delete` and `add` diff in your git history.
 Examples of this principle in action:

 - **Publish status** is now controlled by a YAML variable and no longer results in a file move/delete/add.
-- **Pages** and their parent/child folder hierarchies are now standard entries combined with a single YAML file that stores the tree (this feature is called [Structures](/structures)).
+- **Pages** and their parent/child folder hierarchies are now standard entries combined with a single YAML file storeing the tree (this feature is called [Structures](/structures)).
 Rearranging your nav results in a single file change instead of a huge file/folder wangjanglification.

 ### Building in the open benefits everyone